 The Race to Respond

-Join us at The Race to Respond, the ultimate challenge for the Construction and Engineering industries.
+The Race to Respond 2019 - the ultimate challenge for the Built Environment sector.

 The Race to Respond is more than your average 10km immersive race – it is a physical and mental challenge designed by CARE International based on the experiences of our humanitarian workers in real emergency situations.

 Simulating the real life challenges that CARE’s aid workers face when responding to emergencies across the globe, your team of 4 will be first on the scene in a humanitarian disaster zone.
 Immersed in the emergency response, your team will complete a 10km course that will be filled with physical and mental challenges designed to push you to the limit.

 You’ll be running, climbing, and engineering your way to the finishing line while delivering humanitarian help in competition with teams from across the Built Environment sector.

 With an immersive storyline running throughout the day, the pressure is on from the start and builds throughout the course.
 Every aspect of the race will be immersive, and your team will need to do everything it takes to provide emergency aid to people in need.